Who are we?

 If you do not provide the personal data necessary, or withdraw your consent for the processing of your personal data, we may not be able to match you with available job opportunities.

-To better match your employee profile with current opportunities we may transfer your personal data to clients and partners in countries outside the EEA.
-These countries’ privacy laws may be different from those in your home country.
+To better match your employee profile with current opportunities we may transfer your personal data to clients and partners in countries outside the UK.
+These countries privacy laws may be different from those in your home country.

-At present, we transfer personal data to the following countries outside the EEA where we have offices: U.S.A., Singapore, India, China.
+At present we transfer personal data to the following countries outside the UK where we have offices: the European Union, U.S.A., Singapore, India, China.

 What rights do you have in relation to the data we hold on you?